Find the answers to the most frequently asked questions about Big Bend National Park

 The winter months (December, January, and February) can bring cold weather, dropping temperatures down into the thirties, and occasionally bringing snow.
 However, interspersed with these cold spells are spells of very comfortable, warm weather (70s or 80s and even higher sometimes, down on the river).
 The nights, however, are commonly freezing or below—in the 20s or teens down on the river.

-Q:When do the wildflowers bloom?
+Q:When do the wildflowers bloom at Big Bend National Park?

 A:Generally, desert plants bloom in the spring, while plants in the Chisos Mountains bloom in the late summer, during the rainy season.
 March and April are probably the best time to see the park in bloom, but flowers can be seen almost throughout the year.
 Every year is different, depending on rainfall levels.
 Big Bend does not always look like the pictures on postcards.
 It is very difficult to predict when the best weeks will be.